Yin Yoga Founder Paulie Zink

 but you can only learn the complete art

-Paulie Zink is the founder of Yin Yoga and was Paul Grilley’s teacher.
-Paulie is a multifaceted instructor of rare quality.
-He is a highly proficient Yin Yoga practitioner, a Chi Kung expert and an internationally acclaimed martial arts grand champion.
+Yin yoga founder Paulie Zink is a multifaceted instructor of rare quality.
+He is a Chi Kung expert and an internationally acclaimed martial arts grand champion.
 The combination of his exceptional background, knowledge and skill makes him unique among yoga teachers in the western world.
 In order to achieve this degree of mastery he underwent demanding training and esoteric disciplines which emphasized cultivating the felt awareness and embodiment of one’s intuitive, instinctual, and mystical natures.
 As a result, he can actualize the power and spontaneity, the flowing movement and wild spirit that are inherent in our awakened primal energy.

 The Yin Yoga Institute The official website for Yin Yoga Teacher Registration